Our Team

 Ginny Wilson (she/they)

 Having grown up on both the east and west coasts, Ginny has always been a lover of the ocean, and the creatures in it.
-She got her first taste of boat life while spending the summers sailing with her college boyfriend in the San Juan Islands.
-She was drawn back to the sea when she spent 3 seasons working on commercial salmon tenders in Bristol Bay & Southeast Alaska, while also doing boat work in the off season.
-In 2017, Ginny found herself at the Northwest School of Wooden Boatbuilding, a place and time that changed her life.
-After graduating from NWSWB in the fall of 2018, Ginny was lucky to join a team of boat school alumni that were chosen to go to Tasmania as part of a collaboration between NWSWB and the Australian Wooden Boat Festival.
+She got her first taste of boat life while spending the summers sailing with her college boyfriend in the San Juan Islands and then in 2011 she spent 3 seasons working on commercial salmon tenders in Bristol Bay & Southeast Alaska.
+In 2017, Ginny found herself at the Northwest School of Wooden Boatbuilding, and after graduating from in the fall of 2018, joined a team of boat school alumni that were chosen to go to Tasmania as part of a collaboration between NWSWB and the Australian Wooden Boat Festival.
 The team spent 2 months building a Haven 12 1/2 that was then auctioned off at the AWBF.
-After returning from Tasmania, Ginny worked in the boat yard, and helped finish a Poulsbo Boat at the boat school.
-In the fall of 2019 Ginny started at the Port Townsend Shipwrights Coop, where she launched straight into the ceiling project on the Western Flyer Restoration.
-After almost 2 years at the Shipwrights, she decided it wasn't a good fit, and left to try to make it on her own.
-After a few months of working out of her van, she was lucky enough to score a bench space at a shop that her friends were renting.
-The shop grew to 10 independent marine tradespeople and incorporated into a formal Cooperative - The Boat Shop Cooperative.
-Ginny started Thorn Boatworks and is a card carrying member of the cooperative.
+After returning from Tasmania, Ginny worked in the boat yard and in the fall of 2019 started at the Port Townsend Shipwrights Coop.
+In 2021 Ginny left the Shipwrights Coop and started Thorn Boatworks and after a few months of working out of her van, she rented a bench space at a shop that her friends were leasing.
+The shop has since grown into a 12 member cooperative of independent tradespeople - The Boat Shop Cooperative - of which Ginny is a member.
+She currently spends part of her time in Alaska working with her partner, salmon tendering, on his 80 foot wooden boat.
 She loves planking, corking, interiors, and making things pretty.
-In 2022/23 Ginny was lead boatbuilder for the Girls Boat Project at the Northwest Maritime Center, and then served as boat building support for the 2023/24 session.
-She currently spends part time in Alaska working with her partner, tendering, on his 85 foot wooden boat.
-She is dedicated to being a presence in the this trade, working to shift and shape the culture, if even a little bit, to be a more inclusive place.
+She is dedicated to being a presence in this trade, working to shift and shape the culture, if even a little bit, to be a more inclusive place.